eth-lre/verify-then-generate/README.md

 ## Getting Started

-The code will be uploaded soon.
-Once uploaded, it will be possible to install all requirements by using:
+Install all requirements by using:
   ```
   pip install -r requirements.txt
   ```